yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/metrics-export.md

 ### Grafana

 - Grafana account and stack.
 - Access policy token.
 You need to create an Access policy with metrics:write scope, and then add a token.
-For more information, see the [Grafana documentation](https://grafana.com/docs/grafana-cloud/account-management/authentication-and-permissions/access-policies/authorize-services/).
+For more information, see the [Grafana Cloud Access Policies](https://grafana.com/docs/grafana-cloud/account-management/authentication-and-permissions/access-policies/authorize-services/) in the Grafana documentation.

 ## Export configuration